-The SPL will help policy makers understand the skills needs of the Australian economy and may be used to inform policy responses to shortages such as skilled migration and/or training and employer incentives.
+The SPL will help policy makers understand the skills needs of the Australian economy and may be used to inform a range of labour market advice the NSC provides.

 The SPL will be publicly available for any or all Government agencies or stakeholders to use.

 The SPL stakeholder survey is targeted towards peak bodies, industry groups, professional organisations, unions and regional representative bodies.
 We are seeking to gauge the issues and concerns employer members may be facing through their respective representative body.

 If you or other representative bodies would like to be included in this process, please let us know by emailing SkillsPriorityList@skillscommission.gov.au.